syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Get the map tile layer bounds

-You can get imagery layer pixel bounds while zooming, panning and Geo-Coordinate value changing by using `MapBounds` property of imagery layer.
+You can get imagery layer pixel bounds by using `MapBounds` property while zooming, panning and changing Geo-Coordinate value in imagery layer.

 {% tabs %}